Renani/WITSML-Connection-Examples/README.md

 # WITSML-Connection-Examples
-Examples on how to connect to Witsml server (1.4.1.1)
+Examples on how to connect to Witsml server (1.4.1.1).
+These scripts are meant as reference and education purpose only.